steveesamson/slicks-mysql/README.md

 ##slicks-mysql management

 Now that we have a valid `db` object, how do we manage it?
-Well, all connections on `db` are automatically pooled, thus:

-To release a `db` object, it is done with `db.release()`; this returns the current connection on the `db` to the pool, however, to actually close the connection, use `db.destroy()`; this does the cleanup and closes the underlying connection to database.
+Well, all connections on `db` are automatically pooled, thus, to release a `db` object, it is done with `db.release()`; this returns the current connection on the `db` to the pool, however, to actually close the connection, use `db.destroy()`; this does the cleanup and closes the underlying connection to database.

 ##`fetch`ing records